titcoin/titcoin.github.io/index.md

 The project was started in January 2014, which makes Titcoin one of the first altcoins that were created after Bitcoin and one of the oldest cryptocurrencies that are still active today!

 Titcoin is not a general purpose currency like Bitcoin, but is exclusively being used for trading pictures, videos and other adult related things.
-Use cases for Titcoin include:
+The goals of Titcoin include, but are not limited to:

-* Trading nudes and custom content
+* Promoting the idea of paying for pornography
-* Incentivizing the creation of amateur pornography
+* Advancing the adaption of cryptocurrencies in the adult entertainment scene
-* Tipping and supporting your favorite content creators
+* Un-stigmatizing the creation of amateur pornography
-* Buying and selling Titcoin merchandise
+* Encouraging interaction between consumers and content creators
-* Promoting the use of cryptocurrencies in the adult entertainment scene
+* Providing newcomers a fun entry into the world of cryptocurrencies!

 # Community